awsdocs/aws-kms-developer-guide/doc_source/alias-manage.md

 $ aws kms update-alias --alias-name 'alias/test-key' --target-key-id 0987dcba-09fe-87dc-65ba-ab0987654321
 ```

 To verify that the alias is now associated with the target CMK, use the `ListAliases` operation again\.
 This AWS CLI command uses the `--query` parameter to get only the `test-key` alias\.
-The `TargetKeyId` and `LastUpdatedDate` fields are upated\.
+The `TargetKeyId` and `LastUpdatedDate` fields are updated\.

 ```
 $ aws kms list-aliases --query 'Aliases[?AliasName==`alias/test-key`]'